 The following signs of mucus in the baby’s stool could indicate a problem:

 Take your baby to a doctor if you see these signs or if you suddenly notice mucus in stools.
-There are various reasons why a baby could have more mucus in the stools.
+Keep track of your baby’s stool patterns and note any changes in consistency, frequency, or color.
+This ongoing observation can help healthcare providers identify any potential health issues.

 What Could Cause Excess Mucus In The Baby’s Poop?